-Matthew is a Partner at Middleton & Shrull, LLC, where he has committed himself exclusively to representing clients in all aspects of international trade law and import/export regulatory compliance.
+Matthew is a Partner at Middleton & Shrull, LLC, where he is exclusively committed to representing clients in all aspects of customs and international trade law and import/export regulatory compliance.
 Matthew was previously a member of a customs and international trade law firm in Dallas, TX, and Ernst and Young’s Global Trade practice in Dallas and Houston, TX.

 Matthew earned his juris doctorate degree from Loyola Law School, Los Angeles, and a master of laws degree (LL.M.) in International Economic Law from the University of London – School Of Oriental and African Studies (SOAS).
 Matthew also obtained a bachelor’s degree in Multinational Business Operations from Florida State University.